sebmandal/sebmandal/README.md

 * RegEx
 * I can easily adapt however, so any language should be fine on a project

-(English and Norwegian are my primary irl languages)
+(Native/proficient in English and Norwegian)

 📊 Statistics
 =============